 7. Focusing on the Wrong Metrics

 Before you launch, cue up your analytics so you can get the most accurate picture of your product from the get-go.
 In addition to measuring revenue, choose some key performance indicators (KPIs) that your firm thinks are relevant benchmarks.
-Track these metrics during and after launch and use the information to boost the future success of your product and any future launches.
+Using WordPress for instance, you can easily track these metrics during and after launch and use the information to boost the future success of your product and any future launches.

 8. Failing to be Patient